10621223/Laraieb-Imam/README.md

 <h1>Cloud Recommendations</h1>

 Amazon EC2 provide wide section of use cases, since Hubspot is medium entreprise I would suggest m4.large as it is suitable for such scaleable enterprise.
 Hupspot's seems to fit perfectly in this category.
 EC2 provides a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
-Under <b>m4</b> they will get 2 vCPU's which will provide EBS Strorage type with 1000mbps of dedicated EBS bandwidth.
+Under <b>m4.large</b> they will get 2 vCPU's (Virtual Centralized Processing Unit) which will provide EBS Strorage type with 450mbps of dedicated EBS bandwidth.

+It will also include 8 Gibibytes (GIB) Microsoft Endpoint Manager (MEM), which is a cloud-based solution built to solve challenges associated with deploying, managing and securing devices in the enterprise, which includes devices servers, PCs and mobile.

 CRM company Hubspot is data driven company and will required Large storage hence, FSx cluster file storage system will suit the needs of the company.
 Hubspot will need small instance to host CRM applications.
 Along with <b>m4.large</b> and storage system, <b>Cloud</b> Watch will be an useful tool to include in the package.
 Cloud watch is a monitoring tool which helps to track the usage of cloud.
-In Summary, recommendation for HubSpot is Operating system (Linux), Quantity (900), Pricing strategy (On-Demand Instances), Storage amount (16 TB), Instance type (m4.large).
+In Summary, recommendation for HubSpot is Quantity of instances (900), Pricing strategy (On-Demand Instances), Storage amount (16 TB), Instance type (m4.large).

 <h3>Features of EC2 m4</h3>